trigosec/secure-product-model/website/content/governance/_index.md

             <p class="hero-subtitle">Governance policies and expectations for the product framework</p>
             <p class="hero-description">
                 The foundation of your security program.
-These 30 governance items establish the policies, reviews, scope definitions, and standards that guide security decision-making across your organization and ensure compliance with regulatory requirements.
+These 30 governance items establish the policies, oversight processes, scope definitions, and protocols that guide security decision-making across your organization and ensure compliance with regulatory requirements.
             </p>
         </div>